You are here

 AmeriGhost boasts professional tour guides dying to show you the paranormal activity that haunts the nation’s capital.
-This trip through “Tragedy Square” (as Lafayette Park is known) includes stories of conspiracies, crimes of passion, duels and assassinations that have sparked a spooky presence in this historical section of DC.
+Ghosts of Lafayette Park traverses through “Tragedy Square” (as Lafayette Park is known) and includes stories of conspiracies, crimes of passion, duels and assassinations that have sparked a spooky presence in this historical section of DC.
 Capitol Hill Haunts dives into the disagreements among ghostly former lawmakers, dancing statues in the Statuary, a demon cat and the ghastly creeps that surround the Lincoln conspiracy trial.
 Tours run nightly, so there are plenty of chances to let DC's devilish past seep into your dreams.
 All ages welcome.

 When: Ghosts of Lafayette Park - 8 p.m., nightly | Capitol Hill Haunts - 9 p.m., nightly

-Ghosts of Lafayette Park: Meet at Dolley Madison House, 1520 H Street NW, Washington, DC 20005
+Ghosts of Lafayette Park: Meet at Dolley Madison House, 1520 H Street NW

-Capitol Hill Haunts: Meet at Good Stuff Eatery, 303 Pennsylvania Avenue SE, Washington, DC 20003
+Capitol Hill Haunts: Meet at Good Stuff Eatery, 303 Pennsylvania Avenue SE

 Georgetown is perhaps DC’s most storied neighborhood, and DC by Foot brings out the darker side of this history with two awesome tours.
-Each one takes you behind the symbols of the past that shroud the area, revealing the ghosts and spirits that have called Georgetown home for hundreds of years (Wicked Georgetown is recommended for ages 14 and up).
+Ghosts of Georgetown takes you behind the symbols of the past that shroud the area, revealing the ghosts and spirits that have called Georgetown home for hundreds of years (there's also True Crimes of Wicked Georgetown for ages 14 and up).
 You’ll even get the inside scoop on curses, startling incidents, and those infamous Exorcist steps.
-Once you've got your bases covered, then try out the Dark Side of Dupont & Embassy Row tours covering curses, murder mysteries and more (these are also recommended for adults only).
+Once you've got your bases covered, then try out the White House Ghost Tour, which covers murder mysteries and more in Lafayette Square.
 Reservations are required.

 When: View calendar & purchase tickets